 Gerald de Jong

-Building systems, testing them, breaking them and rebuilding.
-The building blocks of a career in programming.
-The same building blocks that I still use.
-Instead of just zeros and ones, I now use steel, cables and tension as well.
+Building systems, testing them, extending and rebuilding.
+The building blocks of a career in programming, migrating from language to language, from one technology to the next.
+These are the same kind of building blocks that I still use.
+Now, instead of just zeros and ones, I now use steel and aluminum, bars and cables.

-I am a software developer at heart before I was an artist.
-Long before there was sculpture, there was code — systems built to be broken, rebuilt, and understood through the act of making.
+I was a software developer at heart before I was an artist.
+Long before there was sculpture, there was code — systems built to be extended, rebuilt, and understood through the act of making.
+I learned new programming languages every time again by rebuilding my tensegrity code, because it was the most fun way to learn, and I felt an intrinsic motivation.
 The instinct never left me.
 It just found new materials.

 The shift

 In the early 1990s, I encountered the work of Kenneth Snelson — the inventor of tensegrity, a structure that holds itself together through the pure interplay of tension and compression.
-No rigid connections.
-No glue.
-No welds holding it upright.
-Just balance.
+The simplicity of the core idea was inspiring.

 “How is that even possible?”

 I stood in front of one of his sculptures and felt something shift.
 I got curious.
-I got ambitious.
-I knew I had to make something like this.
+I got ambitious to one day make something like this.
 Something massive.

 Life intervened

-My son was born in 1993, and family rightfully took the foreground.
+I became a father in ‘93, and family rightfully took the foreground.
 But tensegrity never left my mind.
-I kept sculpting over the years — a little bit now and then — as my family grew.
-I kept remembering the feeling of that shift.
+I kept building little tensegrity structures over the years as my family grew.
+I was always playing with my tensegrity code, learning how to orchestrate and generate ever more complex constellations of push/pull elements.

 Fluxe

-The name began as Fluidiom — a combination of fluidity and idiom.
-The idea that a personal creative language is always in motion, always evolving.
-When the name was taken as a social media handle, I played with alternatives until Fluxe clicked.
+At some point I started to call my work Fluidiom — a combination of fluid and idiom, kind of like tensegrity combines tension and integrity.
+The idea that a creative language is always in motion, always evolving, and the physics of the structures I programmed seemed to flow.
+When social media appeared, I decided on the handle Fluxe.
 The meaning carried over: flux, flow, constant change.

 My sculptures are never truly finished.
 Instead they continue to grow as they interact with the world around them — with light shows, with nature, with anyone curious enough to get close.